Walking through the narrow streets of Siena it is easy to see why Tuscany is one

 It is believed because of the towns isolation Christianity took much longer to

-The city came under the rule of the Gauls in the 5th century.
-In the 13th century the Sienese defeated the
+under the rule of the Gauls in the 5th century.
+In the 13th century the Sienese defeated the Florentines at

-Florentines at the Battle of Montaperti in 1260.
-Prior to the battle, Siena was dedicated to the Virgin Mary and
+the Battle of Montaperti in 1260.
+Prior to the battle, Siena was dedicated to the Virgin Mary and entrusted to

-entrusted to her possession.
-The legend has it that when the Sienese began their attack a thick cloud descended
+her possession.
+The legend has it that when the Sienese began their attack a thick cloud descended onto the

-onto the battlefield aiding their victory.
-Their victory was short lived the Florentine Guelphs exacted their
+battlefield aiding their victory.
+Their victory was short lived the Florentine Guelphs exacted their revenge

-the 15th century by the autocratic leader Pandolfo Petrucci.
-Siena's prosperity which never recovered from the
+followed in the 15th century by the autocratic leader Pandolfo Petrucci.
+Siena's prosperity which never

 Things You May Not Know About Siena